ScriabinOp8No12/App-Academy-Lecture-Links-Paired-with-Class-Topics/README.md

 4. The Gmail API quickstart guide and tutorials from Youtube and ChatGPT were missing a key component, which stopped me from getting my authentication tokens.
 The solution was adding my Gmail account under the "test users" field.
 5. There's a strange bug where if you are selecting a certain range of cells in the Google Sheets while the program is adding data to it, Python will sometimes throw an error.
-It's pretty hard to replicate, and I'm not 100% sure the mouse location is causing the problem, but if you move where the current selected cell is and delete all the data before running the Python program again, there's a good chance it will work!
+It's pretty hard to replicate, and I'm not 100% sure the highlighted cell(s) is causing the problem, but if you move where the current selected cell is and delete all the data before running the Python program again, there's a good chance it will work!

 # Setup
-Estimated setup time: 30 minutes - 1 hour
+Estimated setup time: 30 - 90 minutes

 # Requirements:
 1. Python 3.11+